nebulaeandstars/comp2300-puzzle/README.md

 whether or not you want to have a crack at the *super-ultra-mega-challenge*.

 Because I'm bored and like chaos, there will be chocolate/some other confectionery for the first person to get through the gauntlet.
-That being said, the assignment is probably more important.
+That being said the assignment is definitely more important, so don't let me distract you if you haven't started.

 ### The rules